 4040P - Public Access to District Records Procedure

-These procedures have been established by the Superintendent and published pursuant to District Regulation 4040 and RCW 42.56.040 to explain the process for public access to school District records and to provide guidance in how the District will respond to such requests.
-When processing such requests, the District will provide the fullest assistance to the requestor and provide a response in as timely a manner as reasonably possible in relation to the nature of the request.
+These procedures are established by the Superintendent and published pursuant to District Regulation 4040 and RCW 42.56.040 to set forth the process for public access to District records and to guide the District’s response to such requests.
+In processing public records requests, the District will provide the fullest assistance to requestors and the most timely possible action on requests, taking into consideration the volume and nature of the records sought.

 District Public Records Officer